mgechev/angular-seed/README.md

 Your project will be compiled ahead of time (AOT), and then the resulting bundle will be tree-shaken and minified.
 During the tree-shaking process Rollup statically analyses your code, and your dependencies, and includes the bare minimum in your bundle.

 **Notes**
-- Beware of non-static / side-effectful imports.
+- Beware of non-static/side-effectful imports.
 These cannot be properly optimized.
 For this reason, even though tree-shaking is taking place the developer still needs to be careful not to include non-static imports that are unnecessary, as those referenced imports will always end up in final bundle.
 Special attention should be given to RxJs, which makes heavy use of non-static/side-effectful imports: make sure you only add the operators you use, as any added operators will be included in your final production bundle.
 - UMD modules result in code that cannot be properly optimized.
 For best results, prefer ES6 modules whenever possible.
 This includes third-party dependencies: if one is published in both UMD and ES6 modules, go with the ES6 modules version.
 - During a production build, CommonJs modules will be automatically converted to ES6 modules.
 This means you can use them and/or require dependencies that use them without any issues.